itm4n/itm4n.github.io/_posts/2021-09-02-from-rpcview-to-petitpotam.md

 ---
 title: "From RpcView to PetitPotam"
 layout: "post"
-categories: "Windows"
+categories: ["Research"]
-tags: ["Research", "Exploit"]
+tags: ["Research","Exploit"]
-image: /assets/posts/2021-09-02-from-rpcview-to-petitpotam/og.jpg
+image: /assets/og/research.png
 ---

 In the previous post we saw how to set up a Windows 10 machine in order to manually analyze Windows RPC with [RpcView](https://rpcview.org/).
 In this post, we will see how the information provided by this tool can be used to create a basic RPC client application in C/C++.
 Then, we will see how we can reproduce the trick used in the [PetitPotam](https://github.com/topotam/PetitPotam) tool.